 That results in more strain on the compressor and other components.
 The longer your fridge is working harder than it should, the shorter it’s lifespan will be.

 Can You Put a Fridge in a Cold Garage?

-It makes sense that refrigerators don’t like being in hot rooms, but what happens in the winter when temperatures start to drop?
+It stands to reason that refrigerators don’t like the heat.
+But what happens in the winter when temperatures start to drop?

 Strangely enough, cold rooms pose a different set of challenges for your fridge.
 To understand why, we first need to know how a refrigerator works.

-The thermostat in your fridge will turn on the compressor if the temperature inside gets above a certain point in order to cool it down.
+The thermostat in your fridge turns on the compressor when the temperature inside gets above a certain point.

 Even though the inside of your refrigerator is insulated, it can still freeze over if the outside temperature gets too cold.
 When the room temperature fluctuates between 36º and 50º F, the items in your fridge could freeze and thaw over and over again, spoiling the food.